file9.ai

 Geography

-• 54,716 km: Length of coastline.
+• 54,716 km: Total coastline length.

-• 4,884 m: Highest point in the country, Puncak Jaya.
+• 4,884 m: Highest point is Puncak Jaya.

 People and Society

-• 58.6%: Urbanization rate as of 2023.
+• 58.6%: Urban population as of 2023.

 Economy

-• $4.102 trillion: Estimated GDP (PPP) for 2024.
+• $4.102 trillion: GDP (PPP) estimated for 2024.

 • 5%: Projected GDP growth rate for 2024.

-• 9%: Population below the poverty line for 2024.
+• 9%: Population below the poverty line (2024 est.).

 Government

-• 35: Number of provinces in Indonesia.
+• 35: Number of provinces.

-• 17 years: Minimum age for suffrage.
+• 17 years: Minimum voting age.

 Military and Security

-• 400,000: Estimated active military personnel as of 2025.
+• 400,000: Approximate active military personnel.

-• 0.8%: Military expenditures as a percentage of GDP for the last five years.
+• 0.8%: Military expenditures as a percentage of GDP (2024 est.).

 Energy

-• 356.135 billion kWh: Total electricity consumption in 2023.
+• 356.135 billion kWh: Total electricity consumption (2023 est.).

 • 783.453 million metric tons: Coal production in 2023.

-• 865,000 bbl/day: Oil production rate for 2023.
+• 865,000 bbl/day: Daily petroleum production in 2023.

 Environment

-• 65.2 million tons: Annual municipal solid waste generated as of 2024.
+• 65.2 million tons: Annual municipal solid waste generated (2024 est.).

-• 15.2%: Percentage of municipal solid waste recycled in 2022.
+• 15.2%: Percentage of municipal solid waste recycled (2022 est.).

 Transportation

-• 556: Total airports as of 2025.
+• 556: Total airports (2025).

-• 8,159 km: Total railway length reported in 2014.
+• 8,159 km: Total railway length.

-• 11,422: Merchant marine vessels as of 2023.
+• 11,422: Total merchant marine vessels (2023).

 Communications

-• 347 million: Mobile cellular subscriptions estimated for 2024.
+• 347 million: Mobile cellular subscriptions (2024 est.).

-• 13.5 million: Fixed broadband subscriptions in 2023.
+• 13.5 million: Fixed broadband subscriptions (2023 est.).

-• 9.16 million: Fixed-line telephone subscriptions in 2023.
+• 9.16 million: Fixed line telephone subscriptions (2023 est.).

 Key Metrics